litestar-org/litestar/docs/usage/7-middleware/builtin-middlewares.md

 [max_age][starlite.middleware.session.base.BaseBackendConfig.max_age] has been passed.

 !!! important
-    This requires the `aiomamcache` package.
+    This requires the `aiomemcache` package.
 To install it you can install starlite with `pip install starlite[memcached]`

 ```py title="memcached_backend.py"